Aliases for RPL7 Gene

 GeneCards Summary for RPL7 Gene

 RPL7 (Ribosomal Protein L7) is a Protein Coding gene.
-Diseases associated with RPL7 include Systemic Lupus Erythematosus and Collagen Disease.
+Diseases associated with RPL7 include Collagen Disease and Retinitis Pigmentosa 22.
 Among its related pathways are Viral mRNA Translation and Influenza Viral RNA Transcription and Replication.
-GO annotations related to this gene include poly(A) RNA binding and RNA binding.
+Gene Ontology (GO) annotations related to this gene include RNA binding.
 An important paralog of this gene is RPL7L1.

 UniProtKB/Swiss-Prot for RPL7 Gene